-Arzerra is being investigated in one main study from which results are available for 154 patients with CLL whose disease had not responded to previous treatment.
-In 95 of these patients, the disease had not responded to both fludarabine and alemtuzumab, and in 79, treatment with fludarabine had failed but they had not been treated with alemtuzumab because this medicine was not suitable for them.
+Arzerra has been investigated in one main study involving 223 patients with CLL whose disease had not responded to previous treatment.
+In 95 of these patients, the disease had not responded to both fludarabine and alemtuzumab, and in 112, treatment with fludarabine had failed but the patients had not been treated with alemtuzumab because this medicine was not suitable for them.
 The remaining 16 patients did not fall into either group.
 Arzerra was not compared with any other treatments in this study.
 The main measure of effectiveness was the number of patients who ‘responded’ to treatment.
 The response to treatment was assessed by looking at the patients’ symptoms, the number of lymphocytes in their blood, results of blood and bone marrow tests and the size of their lymph nodes, liver and spleen.
 In patients whose previous treatment with both fludarabine and alemtuzumab had failed, 49% (47 out of 95) responded to treatment with Arzerra.
 The response rate was slightly lower in patients whose treatment with fludarabine had failed but who were not suitable for treatment with alemtuzumab (43%).

 Other information about Arzerra